nathanjhood/esbuild-scripts/README.md

 ## Under Construction

-Once development is complete, the installed `esbuild-scripts` package will provide a simple command-line interface which exposes four primary commands available to consumers:
+Once development is complete, the installed `esbuild-scripts` package will provide a simple command-line interface which exposes four primary commands available to consumers.

+React single-web-page application projects which consume `esbuild-scripts` shall be able to alias the below "script" commands via `npm`/`yarn`:

-- `build` for bundling the application
+- `build` for bundling React single-web-page applications
-- `test` for running unit test files found in the project
+- `test` for running unit test files for React single-web-page applications
 - `start` for running a local development server with modern features such as hot reloading/fast-refresh and error overlay middleware
-- `init` for quickly drafting up a new project from a chosen template.
+- `init` for quickly drafting up a new React single-web-page application project from a chosen template.
-- Additionally, `eject` *might* also provided, which transforms the application into a deployable bundle, containing the scripts described above, along with other dependencies
+- Additionally, `eject` *might* also provided, which transforms React single-web-page applications into deployable bundles
-- Additionally, esbuild's Javascript API has some interesting other features that *might* also get scripted, such as the fast-and-minimal `transform()` method
+- Additionally, esbuild's Javascript API has some interesting other features that *might* also get added to the list of available scripts, such as the fast-and-minimal `transform()` method

 React projects which consume `esbuild-scripts` shall be able to use the above commands via `npm`/`yarn`, providing React projects with the same functionality of the usual `react-scripts` package, but using - primarily - only ESBuild and NodeJS as dependencies.

-## Example intended usage
+## Example intended usage (development pending)

 From the root directory of your React project, add `esbuild-scripts` to your NodeJS dependencies: